Chicken Park

 Chicken Park is a 1994 comedy parody film directed by and starring Jerry Calà that parodies various films, especially the 1993 film Jurassic Park.
 The film is Calà's directorial debut.

 Synopsis

-When Vladimiro's (Jerry Calà) chicken is stolen while he is in the Dominican Republic for a cockfight, he immediately begins trying to get it back.
+When Vladimiro's chicken is stolen while he is in the Dominican Republic for a cockfight, he immediately begins trying to get it back.
 During his searches he discovers an entire zoo full of gigantic chickens.